shrijitabhattacharya/shrijitabhattacharya.github.io/_pages/about.md

 I am an Assistant Professor in the Department of Statistics and Probability.

 My research interests include fast and scalable Bayesian inference with generative models (Normalizing Flows) with applications to image classification, representation learning and low-latency models.
-In addition, I work on with binary causal graphs (Ising Distributions) and computer models with applications to spatial data arising in genetics, physical experiments and feature engineering.
+In addition, I work on with binary causal graphs (Ising Distributions) with applications to genetics and feature engineering.

 A data-driven personal website
 ======